The Head Opener

 Content type: Page

-Activities and Objectives of the Association The Ma’LICE Association brings together all chemistry students at the University of Montpellier, as well as alumni.
-A true professional network, the association helps chemists in their search for jobs, internships, or thesis opportunities.
+Activities and Objectives of the Association The Ma’LICE association brings together all chemistry students at the University of Montpellier, as well as alumni.
+As a true professional network, the association helps chemists in their search for jobs, internships, or thesis opportunities.
 Ma’LICE offers the following services to all members: access to past exam papers; an educational resource center; 50 free printouts; and the sale of professional equipment (lab coats, safety goggles, etc.).
 Membership is free for everyone.

 Montpellier University Symphony Orchestra (OSUM)